Esther’s Law Allows Surveillance Cameras in Nursing Home Rooms

 • Washington

-According to lawmakers, Esther’s law will be modeled closely after the surveillance laws in Illinois, requiring:
+According to lawmakers, Esther’s law is modeled closely after the surveillance laws in Illinois, requiring:

 • No hidden cameras